Yorkshireman/padrino_blog/README.md

 ####Other ToDo's:
 - Refactor controller logic out into methods (not sure at the moment how to do this at the moment)
-- CSS
+- CSS  (especially building the navbar)
 - Check BCrypt's error handling, as might be able to eliminate form-error handling from the users_controller.
+- Make flash messages appear/disappear.

 Testing was done with RSpec and Capybara.
 Capybara took a bit of setting up, but nothing major (if you know what you're doing!
 Which I didn't, at first).